tkbravo/tkbravo.github.io/index.md

 <ul><li>Tracts with more fragmented vegetation often align with denser urban areas</li>
 <li>Areas with larger, more continuous vegetation patches sometimes show lower asthma prevalence</li>
 <li>Model error clusters geographically, indicating that additional variables, such as traffic exposure, housing conditions, or socioeconomic factors, likely play important roles</li></ul><br/>
 Portland’s land use history helps frame these observations.
 Growth management policies have concentrated development inside the metro area, encouraging redevelopment and infill.
-This reshaping of neighborhood form can increase vegetation fragmentation even when green infrastructure is present.
+This reshaping of neighborhood form can increase vegetation fragmentation even when green infrastructure investments are present.
 Meanwhile, local discussions about tree canopy change and green stormwater systems show that urban vegetation is both dynamic and unevenly distributed.<br/>

 <b>References</b><br/>
 Centers for Disease Control and Prevention (CDC).
 (2023).
 PLACES: Local Data for Better Health — modeled estimates of adult asthma prevalence by census tract.
 U.S. Department of Health and Human Services.